-Some of us should recall what difference we could have made if we had taken a stand when our son or daughter decided to enlist in the security forces.
-Despite the fact that we know that his/her motive for enlisting was simply to join the club of the ‘Made It’ class contrary to our moral beliefs, we failed to dissuade them.
+Some of us should recall what difference we could have made if we had taken a stand when our son or daughter decided to enlist in any arm of the security forces.
+Despite the fact that we know that his/her motive for enlisting was simply to join the club of the ‘Made-It-Class’ contrary to our moral beliefs, we failed to dissuade them.

 Some of us should recall our quiet disposition to the stories doing the rounds about the wicked acts of torture the security officials and other special agents of government, the group that our daughter or son belongs, were inflicting on our neighbours, our tribesmen, the vocal opposition members and all those who stood and crusaded for the rule of law, for justice, for equality and for liberty, yet we pretended ignorance.

 Even though you were not physically in the employ of Abacha or Babangida but a member of your household was working closely with and for the regimes that were causing mayhem all over the country, yet you had no opinion.

 Isn’t your quiet disposition to all these things as a result of the largess your son or daughter or relation was bringing home to the family table?
 Did you ever ask, where all that money and goodies came from or the method used for procuring them?